 We address empirically the challenges to identification mentioned above.
-First, we show that the results remain unchanged when we additionally control for measures of religiosity (Table B.6).10.
-The results are also robust to the LASSO double-selection procedure (Belloni, Chernozhukov, and Hansen, 2014) with a large number of additional covariates (Table B.8).
+First, we show that the results remain unchanged when we additionally control for measures of religiosity (Table B.9).
+The results are also robust to the LASSO double-selection procedure (Belloni, Chernozhukov, and Hansen, 2014) with a large number of additional covariates (Table B.1).
 Thus, it seems that the effects we observe are not affected by differences in pre-treatment social norms.
-The lack of variation due to proxies for social norms and political preferences shows that our results are not driven by ideological or cultural polarization (see Figures C.2-C.3).
-Our finding that the size of the effect does not depend on support for the EU membership and initial support for PiS suggests that the effects of the child benefit program are strong even in municipalities that are unlikely to support the judiciary reforms of the PiS government.
+Our findings that the size of the effect does not depend on initial support for PiS suggests that the effects of the child benefit program are not driven by political polarization (Figure C.1).
+There is little variation in the size of the effects depending on the municipality size, suggesting that our results are not driven by the urban/rural divide (Figure C.2).
 In addition, there is no evidence of a differential evolution of social norms in municipalities with low vs. high treatment intensity during the treatment period (see Panel A of Figure 5).
-We also show that targeting of the electoral campaign efforts does not explain our results (Table B.7).
+We control for the occurrence of a campaign rally in a given municipality to test whether the electoral campaign efforts drive our results, and we find that our results remain unchanged (Table B.10).

-We control for pre-treatment trends in economic and demographic outcomes, and the effects remain statistically significant (Table B.19).
+The effects are not driven by differential evolution of economic outcomes and cultural change: we control for changes in economic outcomes and proxies for social norms (incidence of out-of-wedlock births and marriage rates) between 2011 and 2014, and the effects remain statistically significant (Table B.11).
 The demand shock associated with the introduction of the child benefit program had no impact on municipal-level variation in unemployment rates or firm profits (Panel B of Figure 5).
 This is not surprising, given that we control for electoral district fixed effects.
 If anything, the demand shock likely affected whole local markets, and not differences in economic outcomes within small regions.
+We find some statistically significant labor supply responses: a decrease in personal income tax revenue and an increase in firm creation.
+This is in line with the results obtained by Gromadzki (2023).
+Nevertheless, these labor supply responses do not explain our results (Table B.12).